stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Peter's grimoire,” said Havelock.
 Albert nodded silently.

 “It was the only book in English,” he said.
 “Uncle Peter had mentioned it, how he'd written it himself, but I'd assumed it would have been one of the things he took with him.
 He'd left it though.
-I thought there might have been something in there so I read through it and... and that's when I read about it.
-About the... the Makara.”
+I thought there might have been something in there so I read through it and… and that's when I read about it.
+About the… the Makara.”

 At the very moment he spoke the name, a cloud passed over the sun dimming the light in the library.
 Julia felt cold, suddenly, as cold as she had the previous night.
 She was struck with the overwhelming impression that there was something directly behind her, something vast and terrible and hungry at which she did not dare to look.
 From the way William stiffened, eyes widening, she could tell she was not the only one suddenly feeling threatened.